teny19/SaveThePinguins_FrontEnd/README.md

-# SaveThePingPenguins_FrontEnd
+# Peyond

-Welcome to our App "Save the penguins"!
+Welcome to our App **Peyond**!
 This App is intended to make people aware of the challenges that penguins face nowadays.
 The App wants to teach its users what influence their behavior has on the habitat of penguins.

 In this App, you will find weekly challenges that may help to save the penguin's habitat.
 In addition, this App provides you a whole bunch of information and fun facts about penguins.
 So let's get started!